-We provide our services under contracts with our clients, which typically range from three to five years, with some being rolling contracts with no end dates.
+We provide our services under contracts with our clients, the majority of which have terms ranging between three to five years, with some being rolling contracts with no end dates.
 Typically, these contracts can be terminated by our clients with or without cause and with short notice periods.
 However, we tend to have long-term relationships with our clients given the complex and comprehensive nature of the business processes executed by us, coupled with the switching costs and risks associated with relocating these processes in-house or to other service providers.